Hello Daydreamers!

 In other words, it’s a win-win.

-To add a different color on the back of the Topper, duplicate it (top of layers panel), then select one of the copies, click on “Flip” and select the option “Flip Horizontal”
+To add a different color on the back of the topper, duplicate it (top of layers panel), select one of the copies, click on “Flip,” and select the option “Flip Horizontal.”

 Step 4 – Resize, Change Color and Make it

-At this point, you can change the colors of the cake topper, I decided to go with purple for the front and a rainbow-like color for the back.
+You can change the colors of the cake topper.
+I decided to go with purple for the front and a rainbow-like color for the back.

-Note: Change colors by clicking on the color box next to linetype (you need to select the later first).
+Note: Change colors by clicking on the color box next to “Operation” (you need to select the layer first).

 Also, and before you cut the design, check the size of your project.